UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 12. When the model optimisation process can be stopped?
 13. Does the model solve the original problem formulated?

 You are encouraged to use more than just one machine learning method to explore their potential in solving the problem you have formulated.
 Bear in mind that the consistency of the data science process you follow is the most important marking criteria.
-This means that your model might perform poorly, as long as you can explain why and suggest possible improvements.
+This means it is OK if your model does not perform perfectly well, as long as you can explain why and suggest possible improvements.
+This assignment is _not_ a competition for the highest accuracy.

-You are encouraged to also leave included reasonable analyses that you conducted but that did not lead to major findings.
+You are encouraged to also leave included reasonable analyses that you conducted but that did not lead to major findings but show that you checked specific aspects that could have influenced your analysis.

 ** Here should be some tips on formulating the problem **